-What the Onboarding Process Involves
+How the Onboarding Process Works

-The guide provides a step-by-step path through UCP profile configuration, identity linking, and checkout API implementation.
-A sandbox environment is now available for merchants to test their setup before going live.
-Merchant Center will surface alerts about required updates to feed attributes, returns policies, and account settings, meaning compliance is being actively monitored rather than self-reported.
+Merchants who gain access can validate their UCP profile, identity linking, and native checkout APIs in the sandbox.
+Merchant Center will also surface alerts about required updates to feed attributes, returns policies, and account settings, meaning compliance is being actively monitored rather than self-reported.

 Since Google rolled out UCP-powered checkout inside AI Mode and Gemini, the protocol has added multi-item cart functionality from a single retailer, real-time catalog access for live inventory and pricing, and identity linking that surfaces loyalty benefits across platforms.
 These capabilities expand what AI agents can execute on behalf of shoppers within Google surfaces.